derklaro/ps-system/.github/README.md

 ## Licence and copyright notice

-The project is licenced under the [MIT Licence](https://github.com/derklaro/ps-system/blob/master/license.txt).
-All files are Copyright (c) 2020 Pasqual K. and all contributors.
+The project is licenced under the terms of the
+[MIT Licence](https://github.com/derklaro/ps-system/blob/master/license.txt).
+All files are Copyright (c) 2020 Pasqual
+K. and all contributors.